Carpenter

 Carpenters construct, maintain and repair structures made of wood and wood substitutes, steel, concrete and other materials.
-Their duties vary according to job type, including residential, commercial, industrial or maintenance, and some specialize in one type of work.
-Carpenters can work with construction companies, carpentry contractors and maintenance departments, or can be self-employed.
+They can work with construction companies, carpentry contractors and maintenance departments of factories, plants and other establishments, or they can be self-employed.

 Responsibilities